 SAT judges the student’s aptitude in Critical thinking, Writing, and Mathematics.
 SAT also has two variants- SAT Subject and SAT General.

 Only some top universities require SAT Subject Tests; otherwise, SAT General is accepted widely in almost every university.
 However, the minimum SAT Scores are specific to universities.

 Language Proficiency Tests are mandatory, and a good band score can increase your chance of getting selected by the universities.
 IELTS is required if you are planning to migrate to another country for studies or employment purposes.

 For that, you do not have to give the SAT exam.

 SATs are essentially for studies and required programs.
 Even if you have given the SAT and want to migrate to another country, you have to show your Foreign Language Proficiency through IELTS.

-Both SAT and IELTS exam can help you get admission to a foreign university.
+Both SAT and IELTS exams can help you get admission to a foreign university.

 However, both exams have different purposes and require altogether different preparation according to their exam structure.
 It is better to ask around in the institutions which examination you should give.

 It is even better to scan the university websites for the exam requirements to prepare well accordingly.
 After doing all the research, you can choose which examination is required in the university of your interest.